 The National Coal Mining Museum's partnership project with Wakefield Music hub, a two day intensive project that takes inspiration from the art and culture of mining communities and uses it to create a range of music.
 The students work is shared through a performance at the end of day two.

-You can watch a longer film about each project over on Culture Street.
-While you're there, have a look round to see their other great museum resources, many of which can be used for Arts Award!
+You can watch a short film about each project over on Culture Street.
+While you're there, have a look round to see their other great resources, including interviews with artists and museum people, as well as suggestions for arts activities.
+All of these can be used towards Arts Award!